Mongolia 2023 "Ice Age Animals"

 1500 MNT - Struthio anderssoni (East Asian ostrich)

-1500 MNT - Coledonta anntiquuitatis (Wooly Rhinoceros)
+1500 MNT - Coleodonta anntiquuitatis (Wooly Rhinoceros)

 Emission/Type commemorative

-Issue place Ulaan-Baatar
+Issue place Ulaanbaatar

 Size (width x height) Stamp size: 35mm x 35mm, Mini-Sheet size: 105 x 145mm